Roses are red, Violets are blue, ditch waste this Valentine’s Day, our planet needs you…

 Every year in the UK we send more than 25 million Valentine’s Day cards and spend an incredible £650 million on gifts ranging from flowers to fragrances.

 It’s time to change that, not just for the sake of our planet but because it’s a ridiculous and purely commercial event when you think about it.
 Valentine’s Day is naff.
 There, we said it.

-We ( Mrs and Mrs PFH) have been together for more than a decade and we haven’t swapped Valentine’s Day gifts since the year we met (and even that was an experience… bungee jumping in case you’re curious!).
+We (Mr and Mrs PFH) have been together for more than a decade and we haven’t swapped Valentine’s Day gifts since the year we met (and even that was an experience… bungee jumping in case you’re curious!).
 And we’re still surviving, despite the absence of teddy bears, chocolates and forecourt flowers.
 So that’s option one, skip the whole thing entirely and show that you’re in touch by being environmentally conscious.

 Here are a few other ways you could mark Valentine’s Day a little differently this year…

 Most scents are a concoction of dozens of synthetic chemicals, many of which are derived from Petroleum.
 Worldwide, over 4,000 different chemicals are used to produce fragrances and many of these are bad news for our bodies (some can be toxic), not to mention the planet.
 There’s nothing romantic about any of that.
-If you’re still on the lookout, aim to find a fragrance that’s made from 100% natural ingredients.
+If you’re still on the lookout, aim to find a fragrance that’s made ethically and sustainably from 100% natural ingredients.